Zach Pascal Player Prop Bets for NFL Week 13 | Indianapolis vs. Houston 12/5/2021

 Matchup vs. Houston

-- Pascal has averaged 40.8 receiving yards per game over his eight career matchups against the Texans, 10.3 more than his over/under in Sunday's game.
+- In his eight matchups against the Texans, Pascal's 40.8 receiving yards average is 10.3 more than his over/under for Sunday's game (30.5).

-- In eight matchups with the Texans, Pascal has had a TD catch four times (including multiple scores in two games).
+- In eight matchups versus the Texans, Pascal has had a touchdown catch four times (including multiple scores in two games).

-- The Texans have the NFL's 19th-ranked pass defense this season, yielding 258.4 yards per game through the air.
+- The Texans are allowing 258.4 passing yards per game this season, the NFL's 19th-ranked pass defense.

-- At 1.5 passing TDs conceded per game, the Texans defense is ranked 12th in the league.
+- The Texans' defense is 12th in the NFL, giving up 1.5 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Buccaneers, Pascal was targeted seven times, picking up 12 yards on two receptions.
+- In last week's game against the Buccaneers, Pascal was targeted seven times and racked up two catches for 12 yards.

-- Pascal has caught four passes on 10 targets for 21 yards during his last three games, averaging 7.0 yards per game.
+- Pascal's stat line over his last three games shows four grabs for 21 yards.
+He put up 7.0 receiving yards per game and was targeted 10 times.

 Pascal's Indianapolis Teammates